We decided that we were finally done with diapers.

 Day 3: Shift to underwear only.
 Allow your child to flush/help you flush.
 Reward as needed.

 Day 4: By this time, Peanut was trained with little to no prompting.
-I continued as above, but phased out the reward, since she had forgotten about it.
+We continued as above, but phased out the reward, since she had forgotten about it.
 Otherwise, continue as above.

 Day 5: Since small children pee so often throughout the day, they get lots of practice.
 Each session is a new opportunity to praise, remind, correct, and reinforce.

 Frankly, I was shocked yet delighted that Peanut caught on so quickly, but like I mentioned earlier, age matters.
-I guess she was just ready and all I had to do was give her the chance to prove herself.
-She does still wear a diaper during her nap and overnight, which I will be phasing out when she shows readiness.
+I guess she was just ready and all we had to do was give her the chance to prove herself.
+She does still wear a diaper during her nap and overnight, which we will be phasing out when she shows readiness.

 If you’re currently potty training or thinking of starting, best wishes!
 With a little planning, it will be totally worth it!